 Damaged Hair: Everyday Wear and Tear

-Hair is by nature fairly robust and can withstand a lot of styling abuse, but it can still be damaged by over-zealous brushing and combing, especially if it's wet and/or tangled.
-Metal combs are a major watch out as is backcombing (careful when creating your bouffants, ladies), as it tugs against the scales of the cuticle and can cause damaged hair.
+Hair is by nature robust and can withstand a lot of styling abuse, but it can still be damaged by over-zealous brushing and combing, especially if it's wet and/or tangled.
+Metal combs are a major watch out as is backcombing of hair (careful when creating your bouffant, ladies), as it tugs against the scales of the cuticle and can cause damaged hair.
 Once hair has been backcombed the delicate scales of the cuticle are lifted, and the next time a comb passes over these scales they may be ripped off.

 "Heat is an obvious source of damaged hair’s dryness and unmanageability."

-Other conditioner ingredients that also work well to smooth the outer layers of the cuticle include fatty alcohols, which are also known to penetrate and help moisturize damaged hair.
+Other hair conditioner ingredients that also work well to smooth the outer layers of the cuticle include fatty alcohols, which are also known to penetrate and help moisturize damaged hair.

 Having an in-depth knowledge of what causes damaged hair is the first step in getting and keeping your most beautiful hair, and this list is a good crib sheet of the biggest offenders:

 - Not understanding your own hair and choosing the wrong hair care and styling products.
 Get to know your hair and work with it to help avoid damaged hair.

 - Lightening the color of your hair more than it can tolerate can cause damaged hair.
 The general thumb rule is that you shouldn’t alter your hair color more than two shades lighter or two shades darker than what you were born with.

 - Continuously trying to correct previous mistakes can worsen hair damage.
 We’ve all had some hair disasters, but sometimes it’s best to suffer a bit and let your damaged hair recover and grow-out from whatever mistake you made, whether a cut or color or both, instead of getting it cut again or “fixing” the color, which can cause damaged hair.
 A little patience will save you both time and money in the long run.